 3. Provide the Proper Environment

 Building the right marketplace environment will bring sellers to you.
 If you want a fresh farmer’s market near your house, it’s only logical that you would build spacious and attractive stalls in a popular walking district with built-in foot traffic.
-If you do this, you don’t need to scout vendors for your market, they will see the potential of the space and approach you first about how to get a stall.
-Online marketplaces are no different.
+If you do this, you don’t need to scout vendors for your market, they will see the potential of the space and approach you first about how to get a stall. e-Procurement marketplace solutions are no different.
 If the space is attractive, makes it easy for vendors to get situated, and has buyers waiting to peruse products the vendors will knock on your door.
-Building a marketplace for buyers and sellers as part of your eProcurement software suite gives you all this and more.
+Building a marketplace for procurement buyers and sellers as part of your e-Procurement software suite gives you all this and more.

-Good eProcurement software also has secondary functionalities that increase traffic like purchasing policy compliance, regulatory checks, and follow-up automation like POs and billing.
+Good e-Procurement marketplace solutions also have secondary functionalities that increase traffic like purchasing policy compliance, regulatory checks, and follow-up automation like POs and billing.
 In the farmer’s market analogy, think of these extras like free signage and convenient locked storage so the market provides safety and fairness for the buyers up front.

 4. Try a Reverse Auction